 - South Africa: in 2006 became the 5th country in the world to legalise gay marriage, and the only one in Africa to do so.

-- Nordic Countries: Sweden, Finland, Norway and Denmark consistently lead the way in all surveys about the most gayest countries in the world.
+- Nordic Countries: Finland, Norway and Denmark consistently lead the way in all surveys about the most gayest countries in the world.

-- Portugal, Luxembourg, Ireland and Austria: some of the other very gay friendly countries in Europe we love.
+- Luxembourg, Ireland and Austria: some of the other very gay friendly countries in Europe we love.

 - Uruguay, Brazil and Colombia: these are the other three Latin American countries who recently embraced gay marriage and becoming more gay friendly each year.
 Sadly whilst Brazil is starting to lose its pink star with Bolsonaro's homophobic government, Colombia is doing the opposite, becoming the gayest Latin American country according to the latest Spartacus rankings, even surpassing Argentina!

 - Australia and New Zealand: Mardi Gras is a top bucket list item for us and one we can't wait to visit, as is New Zealand, the latter in particular famously being an earlier adoptee of pro-LGBTQ laws.